Monday, 19 November 2018

 "Well my dearest Mamma, how do you like my red locks?
 For here I am without a grain of powder in them, all as one as if they were of the most beautiful brown!!"

-Both men and women powdered their hair or wigs throughout the 17th and 18th centuries.
-Hair powder was primarily used to create colour effects without the use of damaging dyes.
+Throughout the 17th and 18th centuries, both men and women powdered their hair or wigs.
+Hair powder was primarily used to create colour effects without damaging dyes.

-Hair powder was made from a variety of materials, from the poorest quality corn and wheat flour to the best quality in finely milled and sieved starch.
-It was usually white, but it could also be brown, grey, orange, pink, red, blue, or violet.
+Hair powder was made from various materials, from the poorest quality corn and wheat flour to the best quality in finely milled and sieved starch.
+It was usually white but could also be brown, grey, orange, pink, red, blue, or violet.
 The application of white powder over dark hair produces shades of light to dark grey, not the paperwhite seen in films and costume wigs.
 White powder applied over very light hair produces a heightened blond effect.
 The powder was applied with a bellows or with a puff for touchups and a knife for removal.

 The portrait below of a younger Elizabeth and her mother gives some indication of the difference between natural and powdered hair.